Booknik: Ideology

 Booknik is an interdisciplinary web resource on the Jewish literature and culture in general.
 According to the official information, “the goal of the project is to use multitudes of examples to demonstrate various trajectories of the national and global cultures’ mutual influence.”

 Booknik covers literary and cultural events by placing them into the broad context of the contemporary and classical literatures, as well as the Jewish and Jewish themes-related culture.

 Thus, Booknik touches upon many aspects of Jewish and global cultures, ranging from ritual arts to neo-klezmer music, Judeo-Christian polemics to Kabbalah studies, Biblical studies to Reform Judaism, and anti-Semitism to gender studies.

 The project originators declare their intentions in this way, “We are as free of religious, political, territorial, language, and other commitments, as we can be, with all due respect to all groups and trends.
 We are equally interested in both mainstream and marginal aspects of the Jewish culture, in friendly attention and hostile stereotypes.”

-The web site's editorial board shares the paradigm of anti-victimity firmly set now in the field of Jewish studies, and the Jewish culture.
-According to this trend of thinking, the Jewish role in history and civilization is considered as active and creative rather than passive.